-Pin Definitions (continued)
+Pin Definitions

-Pin Name I/O Pin Description ZQ Input Output impedance matching input.
-This input is used to tune the device outputs to the system data bus impedance.
-CQ, CQ, and $Q{[x:0]}$ output impedance are set to $0.2 \times R_Q$, where R_Q is a resistor connected between ZQ and ground.
-Alternatively, connect this pin directly to V{DDQ} , which enables the minimum impedance mode.
-This pin cannot be connected directly to GND or left unconnected.
-DOFF Input PLL turn off - Active LOW.
+Pin Name I/O Pin Description DOFF Input PLL Turn Off - Active LOW.
 Connecting this pin to ground turns off the PLL inside the device.
 The timing in the operation with the PLL turned off differs from those listed in this data sheet.
-For normal operation, connect this pin to a pull up through a $10\text{ k}\Omega$ or less pull up resistor.
+For normal operation, connect this pin to a pull-up through a 10 kΩ or less pull-up resistor.
 The device behaves in QDR I mode when the PLL is turned off.
 In this mode, the device can be operated at a frequency of up to 167 MHz with QDR I timing.
-TDO Output Test data out (TDO) pin for JTAG.
-TCK Input Test clock (TCK) pin for JTAG.
-TDI Input Test data in (TDI) pin for JTAG.
-TMS Input Test mode select (TMS) pin for JTAG.
-NC N/A Not connected to the die.
+TDO Output TDO pin for JTAG.
+TCK Input TCK pin for JTAG.
+TDI Input TDI pin for JTAG.
+TMS Input TMS pin for JTAG.
+NC N/A Not Connected to the Die.
 Can be tied to any voltage level.
-NC/144M Input Not connected to the die.
+NC/36M Input Not Connected to the Die.
 Can be tied to any voltage level.
-NC/288M Input Not connected to the die.
+NC/72M Input Not Connected to the Die.
 Can be tied to any voltage level.
-V{REF} Input-Reference Reference voltage input.
+NC/144M Input Not Connected to the Die.
+Can be tied to any voltage level.
+NC/288M Input Not Connected to the Die.
+Can be tied to any voltage level.
+V REF Input-reference Reference Voltage Input.
 Static input used to set the reference level for HSTL inputs, outputs, and AC measurement points.
-V{DD} Power Supply Power supply inputs to the core of the device.
-V{SS} Ground Ground for the device.
-V{DDQ} Power Supply Power supply inputs for the outputs of the device.
+V DD Power supply Power Supply Inputs to the core of the device.
+V SS Ground Ground for the device.
+V DDQ Power supply Power Supply Inputs for the outputs of the device.